open/close all folders

 - Dungeon Bypass: Any wolf spiders entering your nest can run pass your defense to a random brood chamber.

-- Final Boss: An adult female serves as the final opponent in mission 2.1.
+- Final Boss: Some adult female spiders act as the final opponents in Rising Tide.

 - Hyperactive Metabolism: Adult spiders can devour small creatures to replenish their health in battle.

-- Standard Status Effects: Large spiders can occasionally inject venom to a single enemy, damaging it over time.
+- Status Effects: Large spiders can occasionally inject venom to enemies, damaging them over time.

-- The Protagonist: Wolf spider is the protagonist of the holiday missions.
-It's voiced by the community manager, Mike.
+- The Protagonist: A beach wolf spider is the protagonist of the holiday missions.
+It's voiced by the community manager Mike.

 - Cowardly Mooks: They avoid groups of insects and tend to attack lone ones.
 They run away when surrounded.

 - Dungeon Bypass: Any jumping spiders entering your nest can run pass your defense to a random brood chamber.

 - Fragile Speedster: They have low health and high speed.